-In this ergonomic vs standard desk chair guide, we’ll explore the main differences between the two, so you can make an informed choice as to what would suit you best..
+In this standard vs ergonomic desk chair, we’ll explore the main differences between the two, so you can make an informed choice as to what would suit you best.

 Ergonomic chairs often offer lumbar support as well, which sits flush against the small of your back and keeps your ears, shoulders and hips in alignment.
 Again, this will help nip out the chance of getting back pain from a poor sitting position.

-Next up there’s the manoeuvrability.
+Next up there’s the maneuverability.
 If you’re having to regularly reach down to pick up paperwork or files from a filing cabinet, then having a swivel-based design on good-quality castors will help you reach down without straining or pulling muscles—plus you can roll the chair to where you need, so you don’t have to keep standing up or overstretching.

 Lastly, you’ll often find that ergonomic desk chairs feature a mesh material, which is used because it’s breathable.
 In turn, this helps keep you cool, even when you’re steaming through a heavy workload.